-Follow our stage-by-stage guide to get an insight into our working methods, find-out what to expect when you work with us and avoid any pitfalls along the way.
+Follow our stage-by-stage guide to gain an insight into our working method, find-out what to expect when you work with us and how to avoid any pitfalls along the way.

 Stage one – finding out about you

 It all starts with where you are with your business.

 If this is you, we’ll begin by talking about what you want to achieve with your website.
 Every site needs a purpose – to generate sales leads, list event information, or sell a product.

 The next step is to decide how to engage with your audience, and once you have them on board, how to encourage them to take action.
 We’ll need to determine what information they will need and a hierarchy in which to provide it.

 Speaking of audiences, we also need to know who they are.
 This will allow us to engage with them in an appropriate tone of voice, using copy and visuals that they’ll find relevant.
 Understanding the audience makes it possible to create a website that is customer focused and user centric.

 Do you already have a website, but it isn’t working for you?

 If your business already has a website but it isn’t working, we will need to find out why.
 It might be that your business has changed, and the site no longer represents what you do.
 Perhaps the audience has altered and you’re no longer relevant to them.
 Whatever the reason, we will reassess your goals and focus on what needs to be changed to improve your business success.

 Stage two – site plan